Flower67/SentimentAnalysis/README.md

 Use the same parameters and training steps for each model.
 This is necessary to compare each model accurately.

-### Evaluate the performance of each model
+### Evaluation of the performance of each model

 Finally, use the testing data to evaluate each model and compare the performance.

 Use the above to answer the following:

-> Which model has a lower loss?
+Which model has a lower loss?
->> Closing Prices; 0.0224
+> Closing Prices; 0.0224

-> Which model tracks the actual values better over time?
+Which model tracks the actual values better over time?
->> Closing Prices Model
+> Closing Prices Model

-> Which window size works best for the model?
+Which window size works best for the model?
->> Window size of 1 day works best for the model as it uses the prior day's closing price only.
+> Window size of 1 day works best for the model as it uses the prior day's closing price only.
 - - -

 ### Resources